wills106/homeassistant-solax-modbus/docs/solax-mode8-modbus-power-control.md

 ## Solax Mode 8 Modbus Power Control (autorepeat)

-This page describes features that will appear in the near future
+This page describes features that will appear in the near future.
+Not to be confused with the remotecontrol_xxx_direct approach.

 ## Why use Modbus power control?